 - Celebrate project completion and acknowledge team members

-So, now that we’re on the same page about the value of collaboration, let’s take a step back and discuss what makes a project team and how you build one.
-Merely assigning people tasks is not the same as building a project team.
+Now that we’re on the same page about the value of collaboration, let’s take a step back and discuss what makes a project team and how to build a great one.
+Assigning people to tasks is not the same as building a team.

-A project team is a group of people who are all working towards a common goal by bringing valuable and unique skills to the table.
-Identifying your project team members, defining your team’s identity, and standardizing its operating practices are all critical to a successful project.
+A project team is a group of people working towards a common goal by bringing valuable and unique skills to the table.
+Identifying your project team members, defining your team’s identity, and standardizing its operating practices are critical to a successful project.

 So what should you consider when assembling your project team?

-- Project Needs.
-Understand the scope of the project first allows you to strategically choose who needs to be on the team.
+- Project needs: Understanding the scope of the project first allows you to choose who needs to be on the team strategically.

-- Skill set.
-Choosing team members who can offer a diverse set of unique and relevant skills is crucial.
-If your team lacks a certain skill set, a task may not be completed correctly.
-Too many people with the same skills can cause confusion over ownership.
+- Skill set: Selecting team members who can offer a diverse set of unique and relevant skills is vital.
+If your team lacks a particular skill set, they may not complete a task correctly.
+Too many people with the same abilities can cause confusion over ownership.

-- Capacity.
-Even if you find the perfect person for a part of your project, if they’re overloaded with work, they can become a roadblock.
-Find team members who have availability in their upcoming project schedules.
+- Capacity: You might have found the perfect person for a part of the project, but if they’re overloaded with work, they can become a roadblock.
+Choose team members who have availability in their upcoming project schedules.

-- Work styles.
-Different people have different work styles and personalities.
-It’s important to understand how these differences may affect your team dynamic and embrace them once the project has started.
+- Work styles: Different people have different work styles and personalities.
+It’s essential to understand how these differences may affect your team dynamic and embrace them once the project has started.

 How to select the best project management software